 Why It's Essential For Women To Empower Other Women

 Believe it or not, part of our survival instinct is to help each other.
-As a crisis team leader, I worked with others to help the victims of 911, Hurricane Katrina and other catastrophes.
-It always amazes me to watch people who have lost everything turn to help other people.
+As a crisis team leader, I have worked with others to help the victims of 911, Hurricane Katrina, and other catastrophes.
+In those situations, it always amazes me to watch people who have lost everything turn to help other people.
 The worst circumstances seem to bring out the best in us.
 But we shouldn't wait for a catastrophe to help others.

 The greatest feats of activist efforts throughout history, across the globe, have come from community and connection.
-It's time for all of us to get connected, reach out and lift up each other.
-You can start with a kind word, a helping hand or just remembering to connect and acknowledge the importance of the people you meet.
+It's time for all of us to get connected, reach out, and lift up each other.
+You can start with a kind word, a helping hand, or just by acknowledging the importance of all the women you meet.

 Women helping women: it can be a real movement to grow a sisterhood for a better tomorrow.